-The speed and ease of the installation process will strongly influence the user's first impression of the antivirus software.
-This test measures the minimum installation time required by the antivirus software to be fully functional and ready for use by the end user.
-Lower installation times represent antivirus products which are quicker for a user to install.
+The speed and ease of the installation process will strongly influence the user's first impression of the security software.
+This test measures the minimum installation time required by the security software to be fully functional and ready for use by the end user.
+Lower installation times represent security products which are quicker for a user to install.